Wolf Brigade (Iraq): Formation

 The Special Police Commandos were an elite counter-insurgency unit answering to the Ministry of the Interior.
 In June 2004, the Coalition Provisional Authority (CPA) transferred sovereignty to the Iraqi Interim Government.
 Under the new prime minister, Ayad Allawi, the CPA appointed a new interior minister, Falah Hassan al-Naqib.

 Al-Naqib sought to provide the MOI with effective Iraqi constabulary forces after the poor performance of the police in battles against Shiite cleric Muqtada al-Sadr's Mahdi Army.
 Al-Naqib created "commando units" of former soldiers from elite units such as Saddam's Republican Guard.

 These units, commanded by al-Naqib's uncle, Adnan Thabit, a former army general, were personally loyal to the minister.
 The commandos, raised initially without U.S. involvement, were under MOI control, and were outside the U.S. Civilian Police Assistance Training Team (CPATT) program.
 The U.S. military provided arms and logistical support to these units, which proved effective under Minister al-Naqib's stewardship in fighting alongside U.S. forces against Sunni insurgents and Shiite militias.

 The unit was "formed" (or at least publicly revealed) in September 2004 and numbers about 5,000 officers.
 Its principal U.S. advisor (Counselor) was Colonel James Steele, who also commanded the U.S. Military Advisory Group in El Salvador from 1984 through 1986.
 It was initially under the command of a former three-star Shia general and SCIRI official who went under the nom de guerre of Abu Walid, but whose real name was Mohammad Qureshi.

 The unit was often seen alongside US forces, particularly in Baghdad and Mosul, with the unit fighting in Mosul alongside US and Kurdish forces in November 2004.

 By late 2005 the Brigade was approximately 2,000-strong and operated with impunity.
 The unit was officially under the command of the then interior minister, Ibrahim al-Jafari, who became prime minister in April 2005 for 12 months as sectarian violence massively escalated.

 Operations

 In May 2006 Nouri al-Maliki replaced Jafari as prime minister and pledged to crack down on the Wolf Brigade and any other units seen to be carrying out sectarian agendas, however by then most of the Brigades leaders had fled or been killed.

 In December 2009, the Wolf Brigade gained notoriety after the success of Terrorism in the Grip of Justice, a primetime show on al-Iraqiya television that featured live interrogations of Iraqi insurgents by Wolf Brigade commandos and was praised in the war log database.
-In one episode, Abu Walid questioned around thirty shabbily dressed suspects, some clutching photos of their victims, waiting to confess their crimes.
+In one episode, Abu Walid questioned around thirty shabbily dressed suspects, some clutching photos of their alleged victims, waiting to confess their 'crimes'.